Moulin Rouge!: Stage adaptation

 As early as November 2002, Luhrmann revealed that he intended to adapt Moulin Rouge! into a stage musical.
 A Las Vegas casino was the reputed site of the proposed show.
 Luhrmann was said to have asked both Kidman and McGregor to reprise their starring roles in the potential stage version.

 In 2008, a stage adaptation entitled La Belle Bizarre du Moulin Rouge ("The Bizarre Beauty of the Moulin Rouge") toured Germany and produced a cast recording.

 In 2016, it was announced that Global Creatures was developing Moulin Rouge! into a stage musical.
 Alex Timbers was slated to direct the production, and John Logan was tapped to write the book.
 Moulin Rouge!: The Musical, starring Aaron Tveit as Christian and Karen Olivo as Satine, premiered on 10 July 2018 at the Colonial Theatre in Boston.
 The Broadway production opened at the Al Hirschfeld Theatre on 25 July 2019.
+In May 2025, Boy George, Jordan Fisher, and Solea Pfeiffer were playing the roles of Zidler, Christian, and Satine, respectively.

 In popular culture

-The 2002 made for television movie, It's a Very Merry Muppet Christmas Movie, features a Christmas-themed parody entitled "Moulin Scrooge", in which various scenes and musical numbers are re-enacted by Muppets.
+The 2002 made-for-television movie, It's a Very Merry Muppet Christmas Movie, features a Christmas-themed parody entitled "Moulin Scrooge", in which various scenes and musical numbers are re-enacted by Muppets.
 In Moulin Scrooge, Christian is played by Kermit the Frog, Satine (named Saltine) by Miss Piggy, Toulouse-Lautrec by Gonzo and Zidler by Fozzie Bear.

+The US music video for "Mr. Brightside" by the Killers was inspired by the film.